10 great and fun things to do in Hartford Connecticut

 West Hartford, CT, 06119

 The learning place for fun and adventure

-This creative community where learning and fun connect adds a healthy dose of whimsy, geared toward children 2 to 12 years old.
-Founded in 1927, it’s the fifth oldest children’s museum in the nation.
-Its various components offer hands-on, minds-open, child-centered interactive labs, workshops, multi-sensory exhibits and demonstrations.
-There’s a renown science-curriculum-based Preschool program and Connecticut’s largest public, digital, and full dome planetarium, and science camps during school vacations.
-Roaring Brook Nature Center in nearby Canton is our outdoor classroom, with hiking trails, bluebird boxes, and wildlife habitats on 165 acres of the State Wildlife Refuge.
+This creative community where learning and fun connect, geared toward children 2 to 12, offers hands-on, minds-open, child-centered interactive labs, workshops, multi-sensory exhibits and demonstrations.
+There’s a science-curriculum-based Preschool program and Connecticut’s largest public, digital, and full dome planetarium, and vacation science camps.
+Roaring Brook Nature Center in nearby Canton is an outdoor classroom, with hiking trails, bluebird boxes and wildlife habitats on 165 acres of the State Wildlife Refuge.
 The Wildlife Sanctuary takes in unwanted and confiscated Illegal pets, and injured animals.
-Then there’s the mammals, turtles, tortoises, birds, lizards, amphibians, arthropods, snakes and fish - Oh My!
-Be sure to visit our latest exhibit Dinosaurs in your Backyard: A Portal to Past Worlds.
+Then there’s the mammals, turtles, tortoises, birds, lizards, amphibians, arthropods, snakes and fish!
+Be sure to visit our exhibit Dinosaurs in your Backyard: A Portal to Past Worlds.